cvxgrp/home-energy-management/README.md

-# Home Energy Management with Peak Power Tariffs via Convex Optimization
+# Home Energy Management with Dynamic Tariffs and Peak Power Charges

-This repository accompanies the paper "Home Energy Management with Peak Power Tariffs via Convex Optimization".
+This repository accompanies the paper "Home Energy Management with Dynamic Tariffs and Peak Power Charges".